ashleyidesign/web-authoring-1-sp-20/README.md

     - Getting to Know Markdown and GitHub for Publishing on the Web
     - Work on Ebb & Flow
     - Homework
-        - [Content First](lessons/01-ebb-and-flow.md#work--rubric): Read, write, and illustrate
+        - [Ebb & Flow](lessons/01-ebb-and-flow.md#work--rubric): Read, write, and illustrate

 #### 01/29 Wednesday